 WEEKLY MEDITATION SITS

-SIMC warmly welcomes everyone - from beginners to experienced practitioners - to join our weekly group meditation (or "sits").
+SIMC warmly welcomes everyone.
+These weekly meditations (or sits) are inclusive and open to all levels of practitioners - whether it's your first time meditating or a practice you've been exploring for decades.
 Each session includes 30-35 minutes of silent meditation, creating space for stillness, reflection, and connection.
 Each sit is led by different volunteers with their own unique tone and approach.
 There are a variety of seating options available, including cushions (bolsters and zafus), blankets, and chairs.

 Sundays: 5:00pm – 6:00pm